Alert: Changes are coming to ADA Title II. Learn more about the ATI's Digital Content Accessibility Action Plan (DCAAP)!

 E-Readers

 E-reader apps are basic TTS applications that are limited in functionality.
 In most instances, they only allow the ability to play/pause speech and change the speech synthesizer.
-Although they are not as feature-rich as applications like Read&Write or Natural Reader, they can still be useful for those who need basic text-to-speech support.
+Although they are not as feature-rich as applications like Kurzweil 3000 or Natural Reader, they can still be useful for those who need basic text-to-speech support.

 Audiobook Resources